eliaxelang007/rhythm.js/README.md

 > `rhythm.current_time` is an alias for the `currentTime` of the `RhythmContext`'s inner `AudioContext`.

-Each time you call play, it gives you a handle to the scheduled instance of the track. `schedule_stop` works just like [`AudioScheduledSourceNode.stop`](https://developer.mozilla.org/en-US/docs/Web/API/AudioScheduledSourceNode/stop).
+Each time you call play, it gives you a handle to the scheduled instance of the track.
+On the handle, `schedule_stop` works just like [`AudioScheduledSourceNode.stop`](https://developer.mozilla.org/en-US/docs/Web/API/AudioScheduledSourceNode/stop).

 ```typescript
 const now = rhythm.current_time;